Fielschmidt Siblings: Willie, Joseph, Stephanie, Louise, and Hugo

 In 1917, the board discharged Stephanie (and two other Home children) to New Jersey’s Vineland Institute where it believed they could receive “scientific treatment and properly supervised instruction” to address what the board deemed educational and behavioral challenges.
 Stephanie later returned to Texas, where she married and raised a family.
 She died at the young age of 36 and, in 1937, in a poignant twist of fate, her husband admitted their three children to the Home.

 Louise and Hugo, like their older brother Joe, were elected officers in the Home’s Golden City self-government and achieved strong records while at Newman School.
 When she graduated from Newman in 1922, Louise won a scholarship to Newcomb College, earning her bachelors degree in 1926.
 Having held posts as Newcomb’s student body president and a member of its Dormitory Council, Louise received high praise from her college classmates who called her “one of the Big Four of the Class of 1926.”
-Even after Louise moved to Memphis where she married and raised two daughters, she remained close to Irma Leucht Rosen, who had served as her “Big Sister” and benefactor during her time in the Home.
+Even after Louise moved to Memphis with her husband Frederic Cecil Goodman and raised two daughters, she remained close to Irma Leucht Rosen (the daughter of stalwart Home leader Rabbi Isaac Leucht), who had served as her “Big Sister” and benefactor during her time in the Home.

 Hugo & Louise Fielschmidt, n.d.